electrode-io/car-buying/instructions.md

   ## Going on your own

-  Now, you are planning to build a dealer view.
-From what you've already learned above on how to store the vehicles inventory and displaying to car inventory page, let's have some practice on storing transactions data for transactions page.
+  Now, we want you to build the dealer view.
+  From what we've already learned above on how to fetch the vehicles inventory and displaying it on the car inventory page, we now want to fetch data for transactions page.

   Here is what you will build:

   ![alt text][transaction-history2]

   And here is what you need to do:

   - Add a `transactions.js` file under server's plugins, you will have api's to get, create and update transactions.
-  - Add views `src/client/components` that display our transactions loaded from the file.
+  - Add views `src/client/components` that display our transactions loaded from the service.
+  - Make sure the data is populated on the server side, before the view is rendered.

   ## Challenge

-  - Wow you are doing a great job!
+  Wow you are doing a great job!
 If you still have time, let's move on to some challenges. :-)

-  If you switch to user view at http://localhost:3000/car-details, you will realize the `Details` button is not working for now.
+  If you switch to user view at `http://localhost:3000/car-details`, you will realize the `Details` button is not working yet.

-  Here is what we planning to have:
+  Here is what we want to display:

   ![alt text][car-details]